 A rent reduction agreement can be for a combination of part waiver and part deferral.
 If you are discussing this option with the landlord or agent ensure you are clear about what portion of the reduction will be waiver, and what portion is deferred.

 A rent freeze is not a rent reduction.
 It does what you might expect – it keeps things exactly as they currently are, frozen.
 It means that rents cannot be increased for a period.
-It does not mean the rent gets reduced, and current rent is still payable in the regular time periods.
+Current rent is still payable in the regular time periods and it does not mean the rent gets reduced.
 However you might usefully discuss and confirm a rent freeze with the landlord when negotiating the repayment period, to confirm there will not be a rent increase during the period you are repaying any deferred rent.

 Accumulated arrears or unpaid rent